aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 ---- Load test and failover<br>

-## Lab 3 - Preparing for multi-region deployments
+## Lab 3 - Preparing for Multi-Region Deployments

+Moving to a multi-region application is no easy task.
+We need to not only make sure the infrastructure is available, but also the artifacts like Docker images, and then the application itself.
+In addition, the observability dashboards have to be updated to reflect multiple regions.
+Some logical things to think about are how do I understand the state of my application in both regions?
+How do I know when I need to failover into a secondary region?
+How do I test my secondary region deployment?

-In this section, you will begin preparations for moving your application to multiple regions.
+In this lab, you will begin preparations for moving your application to multiple regions.
 It's very common to forget a number of steps along the way as many people will mainly think of infrastructure and the application itself to move over, but there are a number of assets that also need to be referenced.

-These are the things that we will need to replicate and also automate:
+These are the things that we will need to replicate and/or also automate:
 * Infrastructure
   * Network
   * Docker Repositories
   * ECS
+  * Monitoring
 * Container images
-* Application Deployments
+* Application Deployment Pipeline
+* Application(s)

 <!-- Here's a reference architecture for what you'll be building: